AlexanderBech/ExtractNodePro.php/README.md

 Usage
 ==================
-Insert extractNodePro function in template.php in your Drupal theme, and call the function in your node-template like so:
+Insert extractNodePro function in template.php in your Drupal theme, and call the function in your node-template.

+Let's say you have these fields on a content type:

+- title
+- body
+- field_custom_thing

+Then you can call the function like this:
+(Notice you can leave out "field_" on custom fields if you want)

 ```php
 $data = extractNodePro($node, array('title', 'body', 'custom_thing'));
 ```